 Each student will create an image and text reflection specific to the visited location.
-All reflections will be posted on a public platform.
+All reflections will be posted on this website.

 Generally, students will be given a tour of the venue.
 Following the tour, students will revisit the location individually.
 Each student will select one aspect of the location to reflect upon.
 The subject selected can be an artwork, an architectural space, flora, fauna, a person (employee or visitor), or any other relevant aspect.

 A minimum of 250 words!
 Each project must consist of original writing and original image(s).
 The writing must be approximately 250 words.
 The writing can be either fiction or non-fiction and either prose or poetry.
 The images can be a single photo or a collage of photos.
 ONLY USE ORIGINAL PHOTOS.
 NEVER USE SOMEONE ELSE’S PHOTO WITHOUT GIVING THEM PHOTO CREDIT.